aspose-total/Aspose.Total-Products/total/en/python-net/generate-barcode/_index.md

 The procedure for creating barcodes using the Aspose.BarCode API is straightforward and easy to follow.
 Here is a step-by-step guide:

-- Install the Aspose.BarCode for Python via .NET API package.
+- Install the [Aspose.BarCode for Python via .NET](https://products.aspose.com/barcode/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) APIs package.
 - Import the necessary modules and dependencies into your Python project.
 - Initialize the barcode generation process by creating an instance of the BarcodeGenerator class.
 - Set the desired properties for the barcode, such as symbology, text, size, and color.